 - A form of adhesive to join the above parts together

-To understand why DIY composite panels with a PVC core are the leading panels in the industry, we need to consider each of the above components in turn
+To understand why DIY composite panel A with a PVC core are the leading panels in the industry, we need to consider each of the above components in turn

 For this type of composite panel the ‘skins’ are hand-laid.
-The outside surface of the skin is a marine grade Gelcoat layer – available in a range of colours – that is applied to the ‘table’ as a liquid.
+The outside surface of the skin is a marine grade Gelcoat layer – available in gloss white – that is applied to the ‘table’ as a liquid.
 It is a pure product and does not contain fillers which means it will maintain its surface properties much better over the years – just take a look in a marina how well the yachts look!

 Under the gelcoat is a layer of chopped strand mat (csm) – chopped strands of glass fibre laid randomly in the form of a mat.
 The thickness and specification of the csm will depend on the application of the panel in question.

-A resin is used to bond the components together and fill the layer of csm.
+A resin is used to bond the components together and fill the layer of chopped strand mat.

 As the main component the core of a sandwich panel will largely determine it’s properties.
 Core types used in the industry include: